ennis/artifice/NOTES.md

     - actually no: we must still synchronize on the first data upload!
 - images are a bit more problematic, because in theory they could be in different layouts
 - put an explicit barrier on pass exit, which will ensure that the data is visible in all subsequent passes

 Problem 2: a pipeline barrier on pass exit is not enough because the using pass might run on another queue
 - typical example: load on transfer queue, use on main
-    - a solution would be to do those operation on different batches and sync them manually
+    - a solution would be to do those operation on different _frames_ and sync them manually
-        - possible confusion: there are two different kinds of batches:
-            - "submission" batches (vkQueueSubmit), on one queue
-            - graal batches
-            - one graal batch may produce multiple submissions on different queues
-        - unify the two concepts?
-            - when creating a batch, specify the queue
-            - problem: worse intra-frame memory aliasing?
-            - problem: turning things "async" is harder, because need to split in different batches
+        - problem: we introduce dummy frames which interfere with pacing

 Solution:
 - introduce the concept of "immutable resources", which are resources that are written once and never touched again